superdurable/iwf/docs/Persistence.md

 ### Locking in RPC
 **[Experimental]** The locking with RPC is only supported by Temporal as backend using [synchronous update feature](https://docs.temporal.io/encyclopedia/workflow-message-passing#sending-updates).
 Temporal Update is under [experimental stage](https://github.com/temporalio/sdk-go/blob/v1.29.1/workflow/workflow.go#L529).
 So it's also considered "experimental" in iWF.

-Note that only locking in RPC is experimental.
-Locking in State APIs is stable and production ready.

 ## SDKs
 Defining iWF persistence schema is simply declaring in code the key and value types(if applicable).